randomtest2378/open-genmoji/lora/LORA_TEMPLATE.md

 **Finetuning Steps**: How many steps did you use?
 **Image Resolution**: Resolution of emojis used **Emoji Dataset**: Which emojis did you use?
 (Including emoji dataset, when it was sourced, and whether or not it was a subset)
+**Huggingface Link**: Name of your HuggingFace Repo, if you have your own.
+Add a link to the HuggingFace page.
+Optional.